 Each seminar instructor selects an outstanding member of the junior or senior class to serve as mentor.
 Mentors must show evidence of high academic achievement; strong written and verbal communication skills; and competence in research and problem solving.
 They should also be well integrated into the Trinity College community, poised to support a diverse group of first-year students.
 Each mentor serves as a role model to first-year students in the seminars, positioned well to provide support both academically and socio-emotionally as they adjust to life as a college student.

 In addition to working with individual seminars, First-Year Mentors join a community of other mentors, led by the First-Year Mentor Coordinator, who meets regularly with the group throughout the fall semester.
 First-Year Mentors also attend training workshops in May and August.
-The Mentor Coordinator for 2021-2022 is Leo Schuchert.
+The Mentor Coordinator is Leo Schuchert.

-Registration Information: Mentors will be registered in the fall for one course credit, which is graded by the seminar instructor.
+Registration Information: Mentors will be registered in the fall for one course credit, which is graded largely by the seminar instructor.
 On the transcript, this is listed as “Academic Mentorship.”